 Naltrexone Medication Treatment

 Naltrexone is an FDA-approved prescription medication used to treat alcohol addiction.
-Naltrexone decreases cravings associated with alcohol.
+The drug decreases cravings associated with alcohol.
 For people suffering from an alcohol use disorder, it can be immensely beneficial.
 It’s unclear, though, how it reduces cravings in the brain.
+Side effects from naltrexone typically disappear once the body adjusts to naltrexone.

-Some of the side effects include:
+Some of the side effects of naltrexone medication treatment include:

 - Diarrhea